-Attention-Deficit/Hyperactivity Disorder is a neurobehavioral disorder characterized by a combination of inattention, hyperactivity, and impulsive behavior.
-Symptoms include difficulty sitting still, problems maintaining attention on school or homework, and responding before thinking.
-Hyperactivity symptoms can include being fidgety, restless, and talking or interrupting others excessively.
+Attention-deficit/hyperactivity disorder is a neurobehavioral disorder characterized by a combination of inattention, hyperactivity, and impulsive behavior.
+In children, symptoms related to inattention typically include problems maintaining attention on school or homework, frequent daydreaming, forgetfulness, and difficulties organizing tasks or possessions.
+Hyperactivity symptoms can include difficulty sitting still, frequent fidgeting, reckless or impulsive behavior, acting as if “driven by a motor,” and talking or interrupting others excessively.

-ADHD is generally identified early in life and manifests through behavioral problems in school, with difficulty understanding material, completing tasks, or being easily distracted by others.
-Around 5 percent of school-age children are diagnosed with ADHD, and boys are diagnosed twice as often as girls, according to the DSM-5.
-Girls are more likely to present with inattentive features.
+ADHD is generally identified early in life—though it may not be diagnosed until adolescence or adulthood—and often manifests through behavioral problems in school, difficulty understanding academic material or completing tasks, or being easily distracted by others.
+According to the CDC, more than 9 percent of school-age children were diagnosed with ADHD in 2016.
+Boys make up the majority of diagnoses, and are more likely to present with hyperactive symptoms; girls, by contrast, are more likely to present with inattentive features.

-Kids may experience learning problems, engage in rebellious or defiant behavior, and have difficulties with mood including anxiety and depression.
-More than half of children diagnosed with ADHD continue to have symptoms during adolescence and adulthood.
-Symptoms of ADHD can be treated effectively with a combination of medication and therapy.
+In addition to symptoms of inattention or hyperactivity, children with ADHD may have diagnosable learning disabilities, engage in rebellious or defiant behavior, or have difficulties with mood, including anxiety and depression.
+The majority of children diagnosed with ADHD will continue to have symptoms during adolescence and adulthood; it is possible, however, for a child’s symptoms to lessen significantly—or even disappear altogether—with age.
+Symptoms of ADHD can usually be treated effectively with a combination of medication and therapy.
 When left untreated, however, ADHD can have long-term adverse effects on academic performance, vocational success, relationships, and social-emotional development.

-According to the DSM-5, ADHD is diagnosed when a teen experiences six or more of the following symptoms.
-If they are 17 or older, they need to experience just five symptoms.
-The symptoms must persist for six months and be severe enough to negatively impact academic or social functioning.
-They must also be inconsistent with the teen's developmental level, and not be attributable to other mental disorders such as an anxiety disorder, mood disorder, or personality disorder.
-The teen should have exhibited several of these symptoms prior to age 12.
+According to the DSM-5, ADHD can be diagnosed when a child experiences six or more of the symptoms listed below.
+(Adolescents and adults need only experience five symptoms.)
+The symptoms must persist for at least six months and be severe enough to negatively impact academic or social functioning.

 Symptoms of inattention include: